 These specialized services include:

-- Tutoring – priority access to peer and professional tutoring services and Supplemental Instruction that reinforce effective study skills and classroom learning and are strongly linked to academic success
+- Tutoring-Priority access to peer tutoring services and Supplemental Instruction that reinforce effective study skills and classroom learning and are strongly linked to academic success.

-- Counseling / Advising – regular contact with an academic counselor who can provide assistance with academic, social, career, and personal issues, course selection, study skills, and provide referrals to campus resources
+- Advising-Regular contact with an academic professional who can provide assistance with academic, social, career, and personal issues, course selection, study skills and provide with referrals to campus resources.